nus-cs2103-AY1920S1/duke/README.md

 # Bunny Duke User Guide
-Bunny Duke is a tasks and expenses manager chat bot.
+Bunny Duke is a task and expense manager chat bot.

 ## Table of Contents